juice-shop/pwning-juice-shop/part2/vulnerable-components.md

   this challenge also has nothing to do with URLs or domains.
 * Other than for the above tier one, combing through the `package.json.bak` does not help for this challenge.
-* This typoquatting instance more literally exploits a realistically possible typo.

 ### Overwrite the Legal Information file